Key Takeaways

 If an LLC is required to file their operating agreement, that will also be done with the SOS.
 Otherwise, the operating agreement should simply be kept in a safe place at the office of the LLC.
 Certain licenses may be required for a particular type of LLC; this information is also found through the SOS.

-If you need help with entity documents for your LLC, you can post your job on UpCounsel's marketplace.
+If you need help with how to draft a contract, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.